Power Quality

 Ensuring power quality at the transfer point is precisely regulated in various standards (DIN EN 50160, VDE-AR-N 4120, IEC 61400-21, etc.) for the generation and consumption of the electricity as well as for the distribution grid and it forms the basis of the grid connection contract.
 Power quality measuring devices are required to determine harmonic levels and the THD factor (Total Harmonic Distortion Factor).
 They determine the electrical power quality parameters from the measured voltage and current signals.
 Furthermore, these devices can be very helpful during a fault analysis.
 They are able to identify harmonics that have a disturbing effect on electronic components which can significantly shorten their service life.

-Evaluation Criterias for Power Quality
+Evaluation Criteria for Power Quality

 Frequency Deviation